grapa-dev/grapa/maintainers/INTERNAL_NOTES/GRAMMAR_DESIGN_GUIDE.md

 5. **Test thoroughly** - precedence and associativity are critical
 6. **Performance matters** - avoid ambiguous or inefficient patterns

 The Grapa grammar system is surprisingly powerful and flexible, but understanding these principles will help you create effective, maintainable grammars.

+## User Documentation Potential

+This guide has been written using Grapa syntax instead of internal action codes, making it suitable for inclusion in user documentation.
+The examples are:

+- **Immediately understandable** to Grapa users
+- **Directly executable** as grammar definitions
+- **Self-contained** with complete working examples
+- **Educational** for learning grammar design principles

+This approach bridges the gap between internal implementation details and user-facing documentation, providing valuable insights while remaining accessible.